 NIRSpec MPT terminology

 NIRSpec MOS observing has introduced some new terminology.
-Some existing terminology in the APT has specific meaning for observations created in the MSA Planning Tool.
-Table 2 gives the definition of these terms and provides links for more information.
+Table 1 gives the definition of terms used to describe MOS observation planning and provides links for more information.

 A series of adjacent commanded-open micro-shutters in the cross-dispersion direction forming a slit to disperse the light of a given target.

-Indicates the five choices for the limiting shutter centering margin in the MPT Planner: from "tightly constrained" to "unconstrained".
+One of 5 choices for limiting source centering within a shutter in the MPT Planner: from tightly constrained to unconstrained.

 |Dither||Telescope offsets used to acquire multiple exposures within a single visit.
 By definition, dithers require a new MSA configuration, while nods do not.|